 • Not Well-Suited for Hourly Employees: Hourly workers need to log their hours each week.
 At the end of each month, there is a cut-off time after which hours cannot be logged.
 Any overtime worked after this cut-off will be included in the next payroll cycle.

-Impact of Semi-monthly and Bi-weekly payments
+Impact of Bi-Weekly vs Semi-Monthly payments

-Semi monthly and bi-weekly pay schedules can impact employees in more ways than one, which includes paychecks, budgeting, and administrative work.
+Bi-Weekly vs Semi-Monthly pay schedules can impact employees in more ways than one, which includes paychecks, budgeting, and administrative work.
 Let’s see how:

 Semi-monthly: